sroshc/termtype/README.md

     ./output

-- maybe not macOS actually.
+- maybe not macOS actually